310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% endbubble %}

 {% bubble Midori worried %}
-Mm, it still feels stiff… You have to be more soft and lax…!
+Mm, it still feels stiff… You have to be more soft and laid-back…!
 {% endbubble %}

 {% bubble Tetora smileconfident %}